AvivGelfand/Resume/README.md

 - 2022 – 2024
 - Built dozens of hands-on  ML projects as assignments for a practical course in statistical inference and classic ML, with constant feedback from a Senior Data Scientist (and head lecturer), Michael Winer.
-- Advanced from teaching assistant to instructor, then to a partner role.
-3 successful semesters of weekly TA sessions with a significant presence of students.
+- Advanced from teaching assistant to instructor, then to a full rights partner after 3 successful semesters of weekly TA sessions with a significant presence of students.
 Worked primarily with Scikit-Learn, SciPy, and XGBoost Libraries.

 ## Hebrew University of Jerusalem, Renana Peres's Computational Social Science Lab, Programmer & Research Assistant